Kangsan-Jeon/BigData_Project/README.md

 ```

 3. Modify setting.py in FirstProject directory
-   * Paste the address to ALLOWED_HOSTS in 28th row
+   * Paste the address to ALLOWED_HOSTS at 28th row

 4. Blur a image
    * Open the address on your browser